zarifpour/zed-solidity/README.md

 Move the `zed-solidity` directory to `~/Library/Application Support/Zed/extensions/installed`.

-Rename the directory to `solidity`.
+**(Optional)** To ensure seamless updates from the extensions page upon the release of a new version, consider renaming the directory to `solidity`.

 ### 3. Installation Options (ensure Docker is running)